Breakfast with Deacon Brodie

 Crossing a bridge has never felt like such a challenge.
 Your rational grown-up self tells you it’s just an illusion, the bridge isn’t actually moving.
-Inside Camera Obscura you’re forever 5-years old, so your childlike self screams with delight at the prospect of crossing a fast-moving bridge and risking being thrown off, and into a neon vortex.
+Inside Camera Obscura and World of Illusions you’re forever 5-years old, so your childlike self screams with delight at the prospect of crossing a fast-moving bridge and risking being thrown off, and into a neon vortex.

 Dizzy, we went to find some less disorienting fun.

 We struck gold with a set of musical stairs, complete with natty top hats to wear as you recreated the Hollywood scenes of old.
 I think every house should have musical stairs – what’s not to love.